 COMBAR Student Mentoring Scheme

 The Combar Student Mentoring scheme aims to support and encourage individuals from groups which are underrepresented at the Bar of England and Wales (and in particular the Commercial Bar) to pursue careers as barristers.
-Applications are assessed by reference to need for mentoring and potential to pursue a career at the Bar, and successful applicants are paired practitioners from Combar member sets for a series of one-to-one mentoring sessions.
-Combar is delighted at the excellent uptake of the Mentoring Scheme, with 20 sets participating and places for roughly 250 mentees across those sets.
-This year’s application window opened on 27 May and will be open until 7 October.
-Full details of the scheme, including the online application form, can be found here.
-Please note that applications are submitted through the website and do not need to be emailed separately.
+Applications are assessed by reference to need for mentoring and potential to pursue a career at the Bar, and successful applicants are paired with practitioners from Combar member sets for a series of one-to-one mentoring sessions.
+Combar is delighted at the excellent uptake of the Mentoring Scheme, with 22 sets participating and after 316 people applied for a place, Combar was able to place just over 250 of them.